HomeCredit CardsAmexThe ideal 4 card American Express Membership Rewards team

 The ideal 4 card American Express Membership Rewards team [Updated]

-I’m a huge fan of flexible points currencies and while Chase Ultimate Rewards is my go-to program when I need a currency for hotel stays (I can never have too many Hyatt points), I don’t know what I do without all the Amex Membership Rewards points that I earn and which save me a small fortune on some of the flights that I have to take.
+I’m a huge fan of flexible points currencies and while Chase Ultimate Rewards is my go-to program when I need a currency for hotel stays (I can never have too many Hyatt points), I don’t know what I would do without all the Amex Membership Rewards points that save me a small fortune on some of the flights that I have to take.

-In this article, I’ve narrowed down Amex’s card portfolio to the 4 cards which I think make up the best “team” for anyone looking to maximize their Membership Rewards points earnings, and while I’m definitely not someone who would suggest that someone choose just one card ecosystem on which to concentrate, if I absolutely had to choose one ecosystem to recommend it would be the one offered by American Express.
+In this article, I’ve narrowed down Amex’s card portfolio to the 4 cards which I think make up the best “team” for anyone looking to maximize their Membership Rewards points earnings, and while I’m not one to suggest that someone should choose just one card ecosystem on which to concentrate, if I absolutely had to choose one ecosystem to recommend it would be Amex Membership Rewards.

 Membership Rewards offers more transfer partners than any other major transferable currency, it issues cards that make the currency easy to collect, and the transfer bonuses that it frequently offers can boost a cardholder’s earnings significantly.